 - To trim, gently push back the fingertip, make small clips above the white nail line for fingernails, and clip straight across for toenails.

 - If an accidental cut occurs, stay calm, rinse the finger, apply pressure with a tissue, but avoid using a bandage.

 Why Should I Trim My Baby’s Nails?

-Baby nails may seem pliable and softer than yours, but they can cause significant damage.
+Your baby’s nails may seem pliable and softer than yours, but they can cause significant damage.
 Those tiny claws are sharp!
-If you’ve ever handled a newborn with flailing arms or a six-month-old trying to grab your lips, you know they hurt.
+If you’ve ever handled a newborn with flailing arms or a 6-month-old trying to grab your lips, you know they hurt.

 Unfortunately, young babies don’t have control of where their fingers land.
-This is mostly due to their lack of muscle control, which doesn’t fully develop until they’re older (source).
+This is due mainly to their lack of muscle control, which doesn’t fully develop until they’re older (1).

-That leads us to the next point.
-Baby fingernails grow fast, and by fast, I mean lightning speed, or so it seems (source).
-Some moms report having to trim their baby’s nails every few days — I ended up having to do the same.
+Baby fingernails grow fast, and by fast, I mean lightning speed, or so it seems (2).
+Some moms report having to trim their baby’s nails every few days — I had to do the same.

 How to Trim Your Baby’s Nails

-Some moms find it comforting to have their partner assist in the process — one holding and the other trimming.
-Others may feel it’s easier during feeding time, or perhaps when their baby is fast asleep.
+Some moms find it comforting to have their partner assist in the process — one holding the baby and the other trimming the nails.
+Others may feel it’s easier during feeding time or when their baby is fast asleep.